mouseless-eth/Speedrun-Ethernaut-In-Foundry/README.md

 ---

 ### Contribution
-All contribution is welcome, if you find any mistakes or have a better implementation feel free to **create a pull request**.
+All contributions are welcome, if you find any mistakes or have a better implementation feel free to **create a pull request**.

 Levels without writeups :
 - `24 Puzzle Wallet`